 Hello, I’m Duncan and I’m a designer.
 I went through a whole phase of being undecided of what I actually wanted to call myself because I do a whole bunch of vaguely related creative stuff and finally decided on just saying ‘designer’ and leaving it at that.

 Some of the time I design things for laser machines to cut as part of the Bristol Design Forge, which is great fun.
-A lot of the rest of the time I can be found creating weird projects and trying to sell bits of them (unsuccessfully); working at my small creative studio Sparkwood and 21; writing weird, bleepy, crappy music as Skinny Feels; and barking at strangers in the park.
+A lot of the rest of the time I can be found working at my small indie game studio Sparkwood and 21; and barking at strangers in the park.